MatsNau/wobblewars/README.md

 # WobbleWars-DS

 A Nintendo DS homebrew game developed using DevKitPro and NightFoxLib.
-Based on the snake game by polymars ().
-This is a 2D action game where the player controls Nina, who must defend herself against enemies while progressing through the game.
+Based on the snake game by polymars [Snake DS](https://github.com/PolyMarsDev/Snake-DS).
+This is a 2D action game where the player controls a Hero, who must defend herself against enemies while progressing through the game to finally save her friend.

 <img width="458" height="687" alt="image" src="https://github.com/user-attachments/assets/f0891b52-b0fd-40b8-80a9-c6885b2cb882" />